SQream/sqream_docs/index.rst

 .. rubric:: Looking for older versions?

-This version of the documentation is for SQream DB Version 2021.2.

-If you're looking for an older version of the documentation, versions 1.10 through 2019.2.1 are available at http://previous.sqream.com .
+If you're looking for an older version of the documentation, go to http://previous.sqream.com .

 .. toctree::
    :caption: Contents: